 You can mix in flowering shrubs like hydrangeas or lilacs for seasonal color and texture.
 Be sure to choose plants that thrive in your climate and maintain their height to maintain privacy throughout the year.
 Remember to regularly trim your hedges to keep them healthy and shaped.

-Ensure the gate matches the width of your fence panels for a cohesive appearance, and consider adding durable hardware that stands up to the elements.
+Ensure the gate matches the width of your fence panels for a cohesive appearance, and consider adding durable hardware that withstands the elements.

 A latch that’s easy to operate but secure can make entering your yard a breeze while keeping intruders out.
 For an added layer of charm, consider integrating vertical slats or decorative elements that reflect your personal taste.